 |4 To 5 Years||1%|

 So, are there any hidden fees you should know about?
 Nope, no hidden fees here.
 The only fees you will end up paying on Fundrise are the three fees listed above.

 With Fundrise you know exactly what you're paying for.

 When compared to many other REITs or "real estate investment trusts", Fundrise has fees that are quite reasonable.
 The 1% combined asset management and investment advisor fee is lower than many other comparable REITs out there.

-Some low-cost ETF investors that are used to seeing fees of under 0.10% on funds might balk at a 1% fee, but for a real estate investment, you're typically going to incur more expenses than you would with a stock portfolio.
+Some low-cost ETF investors that are used to seeing fees of under 0.10% on funds might balk at a 1% fee.
+But, for a real estate investment, you're typically going to incur more expenses than you would with a stock portfolio.
 Tangible assets require upkeep and significant due diligence each time a new project is proposed.

 Additionally, Fundrise does not charge any sales commissions or carry.
 When you invest $1,000 into Fundrise, your full $1,000 is invested.
-There is not an initial commission that you have to pay in order to get in.
+There is not an initial commission that you have to pay to get in.

-There is also no carry on Fundrise investments.
+There is also no carry with Fundrise investments.
 That means that there is no cap on your earnings potential.
 With some other REITs, the fund will start shaving off profits once returns exceed a certain amount.
 Fundrise does not do this.